ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 ## Create Finish Line Trigger

-We need to add a trigger to the finish line so that when the player overlaps the trigger, the time is recorded.
+You need to add a trigger to the finish line so that when the player overlaps the trigger, the time is recorded.

 1. Create Trigger Group